 - flexible support for as long as is required.

-Housing First places vulnerable homeless people directly form the street or emergency shelter into permanent independent tenancies, which come with comprehensive but not compulsory support.
+Housing First places vulnerable homeless people directly from the street or an emergency shelter into permanent independent tenancies, which come with comprehensive but not compulsory support.
 This works on the assumption that the best place to prepare for independent living is in independent accommodation rather than placing someone in a hostel and then supported housing.

 Adoption of Housing First